- Home

 Residential Organic Waste Program

-The City of Laguna Niguel together with CR&R Environmental Services will be launching the new Organics Recycling Program on July 1st, 2019.
-This new program will co-collect food scraps and yard waste in your green cart.
+The City of Laguna Niguel, together with CR&R Environmental Services, launched an Organics Recycling Program on July 1st, 2019.
+This program will co-collect food scraps and yard waste in your green cart.
 The organic material collected will be taken to CR&R’s Regional Organics Anaerobic Recovery (ROAR) Facility in Perris, CA to be converted into renewable natural gas and anaerobic compost.

 Helpful Information About Residential Organics Program